How does my student receive regular mail at SUNY Delhi?

-What's the Parent / Student Help Line?
+What is the Parent Help Line?

 Does my SUNY Delhi Student need special insurance coverage?

-NOTE: The College is not liable for expenses incurred as a result of accidents of injuries related to College programs or on College property.
+NOTE: The college is not liable for expenses incurred as a result of accidents of injuries related to college programs or on college property.

 What should my student do if they are ill?